SRV Dominator: Dominator 2

-In early 2011, Timmer and other members of TVN purchased a 2011 GMC Yukon XL, which would be the base for a second Dominator vehicle named Dominator 2.
-Changes from Dominator 1 are said to include a flex fuel engine, improved aerodynamic streamlining thanks to the fully sealed outer shell, higher ride height, swiveling rear passenger seats, improved hydraulics, and upgraded armor protection as well as anchoring spikes that could allow it to engage tornadoes stronger than those Dominator 1 could safely face.
+In early 2011, Reed Timmer and other members of TVN, purchased a 2011 GMC Yukon XL, which would be the base for a second Dominator vehicle named Dominator 2.
+Changes from Dominator 1 are said to include a flex fuel engine, improved aerodynamic streamlining thanks to the fully sealed outer shell, higher ride height, swiveling rear passenger seats, improved hydraulics, wider wheel base and upgraded armor protection as well as anchoring spikes that could allow it to engage tornadoes stronger than those Dominator 1 could safely face.
 Reed Timmer also stated that both vehicles would be used, with one going into tornadoes to gather data from inside the funnel while the other would collect data from just outside, allowing them to compare the two sets of data.
 Dominator 2 features reinforced sheet metal and transparent Lexan, and has been strengthened with higher-quality steel and an additional LINE-X coating.
 This shell is firmly affixed to the frame and chassis of the GMC Yukon XL.
 Dominator 2 retains a roll cage and racing-car safety seats with full-torso harnesses for added crew protection.

 Dominator 2 first saw action during the tornado outbreak sequence of May 21–26, 2011 in central Oklahoma, shown on the fifth season of Storm Chasers.

 On May 31, 2013, Dominator 2 was damaged when it intercepted a record breaking multiple-vortex tornado near El Reno.
 According to KFOR-TV, posts by Reed on Facebook, and as shown in Season 2, episodes 11 and 12 of Tornado Chasers, the hood was ripped off of the vehicle when the Dominator 2 collided with a downed power line.
 The tornado would go on to be 2.6 mi wide with winds measured by radar exceeding 312 mi/h, Unofficially windspeeds are measured by radar at 336 mi/h (at about 100 m above the surface), making this the largest and strongest tornado ever intercepted by any of the Dominator vehicles.
 During the chase, Reed and his team found the wrecked SUV of Mike Bettes and his team from The Weather Channel's Great Tornado Hunt after it had been rolled into a field by a sub-vortex from the main tornado.
 Joined by members from Oklahoma City's KFOR-TV Channel 4 storm chasing team such as Emily Sutton, and first responders like the Oklahoma Highway Patrol, Bettes and his crew were rescued and evacuated to receive medical attention.
 Reed later learned that TWISTEX founder Tim Samaras, his son Paul, and storm chasing partner Carl Young, were fatalities of the El Reno tornado.

 Dominator 2 sustained engine damage during a storm chase and was parked in a storage lot in Norman, where it sat for many years.
 In 2022, Timmer made plans to get Dominator 2 back on the road.
 Dominator 2 needed to be towed to the new warehouse.
-As of July 2024, Dominator 2 remains inoperable.